Searching for strongly coupled AdS matter with multi-trace deformations: Four-point functions

 \section{Four-point functions}

 In the previous section, we considered a triple-trace deformation of two-dimensional CFTs that breaks large-$N$ factorization in a subsector of the theory.
 The gravitational interpretation of this result is subtle.
 One may be tempted to interpret the order one OPE coefficients as a sign of local bulk interactions, consistent with \eqref{eq:QCD}.
-However, a cubic interaction for the fields dual to $\bfO$, $\bfO$, and $\bfc$ (or $\bfO$, $\psi$, and $\bar \psi$) would lead to an IR divergence in the corresponding Witten diagram.
-This divergence stems from the fact that the scaling dimensions of the operators featured in the interaction add up to $d = 2$ \cite{DHoker:1999jke}.
-Hence, finite bulk cubic interactions ostensibly cannot account for the breakdown of large-$N$ factorization.\footnote{There may be ways to obtain a finite Witten diagram through a limit where the scaling dimensions of the fields approach the critical ones and the local coupling vanishes, similarly to what is done for extremal correlators \cite{Lee:1998bxa,DHoker:1999jke,Liu:1999kg,Mihailescu:1999cj,Arutyunov:2000by,Arutyunov:2000ima,Taylor:2007hs}, or even by another regularization scheme where the coupling remains finite, as will be explored in \cite{Aletoappear}.}
+However, a cubic interaction for the fields dual to $\bfO$, $\bfO$, and $\bfc$ (or $\bfO$, $\psi$, and $\bar \psi$) would lead to an IR divergence in the corresponding Witten diagram, which stems from the fact that the scaling dimensions of the operators featured in the interaction add up to $d = 2$ \cite{DHoker:1999jke}.
+Hence, finite bulk cubic interactions cannot account for the breakdown of large-$N$ factorization.
+Instead, as described in the introduction, a bulk interaction of this kind is expected to lead to an anomaly \cite{Aharony:2015afa}, see also \cite{Castro:2024cmf} for a recent discussion.

-One possibility is that the OPE coefficients described in the previous section are the result of an interaction that is localized on the boundary, rendering the breakdown of large-$N$ factorization a boundary effect, at least at the level of three-point functions.
+Following \cite{Witten:2001ua} and related work, we expect that the OPE coefficients described in the previous section are the result of an interaction that is localized on the boundary, rendering the breakdown of large-$N$ factorization a boundary effect, at least at the level of three-point functions.
 Although the corrections to the OPE coefficients cannot arise from a local three-point interaction in the bulk, it is still possible that it leads to higher-order local bulk couplings.
-Investigating whether such a scenario is realized here will be the goal of this section.
+Investigating whether this scenario is realized in our setup is the goal of this section.

 Local bulk interactions can be probed by certain singularities in the dynamical correlators of the dual CFT.
 These so-called bulk-point singularities only arise when the boundary operators are aligned such that they allow for classical scattering in the bulk interior \cite{Gary:2009ae,Heemskerk:2009pn,Maldacena:2015iua}.
 If these singularities are not present, there are no classical scattering processes and hence no local interactions in the low energy effective bulk theory.
 Therefore, in order to understand the bulk interpretation of the finite OPE coefficients induced by multi-trace deformations, we need dynamical data of the deformed CFT.
 The simplest correlation functions that contain dynamical information are four-point functions, which are the subject of this section.